WPrime, SuperPi, Cinebench, and AIDA64

 The 32M test is the shorter one and shows how each CPU performs with a quick burst multi-core loading.
-Here we see the 3100 and the 3300X surround the 7700K with the 3300X taking the win over the 7700K.
+Here as expected, we see that all of the boards we have tested thus far line up quite closely.

-The 1024 test is the longer version and can take form as short as under half a minute up to several minutes depending on thread count and frequency of the CPU being tested.
-Here we see once again the 3100 and 3300X surrounding the 7700K, while the 3300X beats it outright, we see that the $100 3100 holds its own here.
+The 1024 test is the more extended version and can take form as short as under half a minute up to several minutes depending on thread count and frequency of the CPU being tested.
+Here we see that the more extended test kept the same result staging with all of the boards so tightly grouped it's a literal wash.

 SuperPi is a much older test, but it's worth including as it is a single-threaded computation workload that really can show in granular detail differences in the computational ability of the silicon being tested.
 One thing to note is that this is an aging application that tends to favor intel architecture, so don't be surprised when you see much better results by some chips, as those same chips you will see get beaten in other tests.

 With SuperPi, it is a single-threaded workload, which can show the base efficiency of a platform.
 Here we see the motherboards start to see some separation with the Z490 Taichi pulling a respectable